Anteverted Uterus

 Can an Anteverted Uterus become a tilted backward one?

 An Anteverted Uterus can become tilted backward, though this is rare.
 Factors like pelvic surgeries, endometriosis, or certain medical conditions can cause changes in the uterine position.
-Such changes are usually not harmful but should be evaluated by a doctor.

 Do I need treatment for my Anteverted Uterus?